David-Bromell/Android-Development-Project/README.md

 # TutorFinder
 Names of Developers: Adrian Hogan, Archit Khanna, David Bromell

-The basic idea for this website was to create an online application which would enable students who require extra help to get in contact with tutors in the subject with which they are struggling .
+The basic idea for this App was to create an online application which would enable students who require extra help to get in contact with tutors in the subject with which they are struggling .
 This idea was based off the premis of tinder in that the users location would be taken into account and it would then implicate a radius in which the strugling student could search in for the requried tutor.